 Europe 2020 strategy

-One of the main means that may be used to improve productivity and competitiveness is investing in human capital (one aspect of which is investment in education and training).
-At the same time, the Agenda for new skills and jobs can also contribute towards two additional headline targets that form part of the Europe 2020 strategy, namely to reduce the early-leavers from education and training rate to below 10 % and to increase the proportion of people aged 30-34 having completed tertiary education to at least 40 %.
+These agendas for new skills and jobs also contribute towards two additional headline targets that form part of the Europe 2020 strategy, namely to reduce the rate of early-leavers from education and training to below 10 % and to increase the proportion of people aged 30-34 years having completed tertiary education to at least 40 %.

 Policy: strategic framework for education and training (ET 2020)